Click here to translate this page to any language.

 601 South which turns into 151 South in South Carolina.
 Our Roadside Market

 is 4.5 miles south of McBee on Hwy 151 on left-hand side of the road.
 Coming

 from Myrtle Beach, SC take 501 North in Florence turn right on Hwy.
 52

 toward Darlington.
 In Darlington, take Hwy.
 151 North.
 Our Roadside Market

 is 10 miles north of Hartsville on Hwy.
 151 located on the right side of the

 road.
-And for a map to our farm,
+Click here for a map and directions.

 click here for picking updates.
 Crops are usually available in April

 Cash, Check, Visa, MasterCard, Discover, AmEx.
 Also have online store to